KROIA/CmakeLibCreator/Documentation/UpgradeLibraryProject.md

 <img src="UI_3.png" alt="Overview" width="600"/>

-You can find details about what each field represents in the section: [Library Information](InputElements.md)
+You can find details about what each field represents in the section: [Input Elements](InputElements.md)

 1. **Download** the latest template files.
 This will download the contents from the template library repository.
 2. Click the **Open** button and navigate to the directory where the root CMakeLists.txt file from your library is located.